Paul Müller (actor)

-Paul Konrad Müller (11 March 1923 – 2 September 2016) was a Swiss actor who appeared mostly in Italian films.
-His motion picture acting career in Europe spanned a period of 51 years.
+Paul Konrad Müller (11 March 1923 – 2 September 2016) was a Swiss actor, who spent the majority of his career in Italy.
+His motion picture acting career spanned a period of 51 years, with over 230 film roles between 1948 and 2004.

 Acting career

 Theatre

 In 1941/1942 he studied acting at the "Conservatoire National Supérieur d`Art Dramatique" in Paris.
 Until 1944 he had different engagements at theatres in Paris, e. g.
 "Theatre Pigalle", "Salle Pleyel", "Theatre des Ambassadeurs".

 From 1944 to 1946 he was called up for military service in the French Army in Indochina shortly before the First Indochina War took place there.
 He caught malaria during that time and, in consequence of the disease, was left hard of hearing.

 From 1947 to 1948 he had different engagements at theatres and touring companies not only in France, but also in the French part of Allied-occupied Germany and in Florence, e. g.
 "Tournée Spectacles Moyses", Teatro della Pergola.
 He acted, inter alia, under the direction of Georges Douking.
 His first film role came at age 25 in Ruy Blas (1948).